privacy-tech-lab/gpc-web-crawler/README.md

   - gpp_before_gpc: the value of the GPP string before a GPC opt out signal was sent
   - gpp_after_gpc: the value of the GPP string after a GPC opt out signal was sent
   - urlClassification: the return value of [Firefox's urlClassificaton object](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/onHeadersReceived#urlclassification), sorted by category and filtered for the following categories: `fingerprinting`, `tracking_ad`, `tracking_social`, `any_basic_tracking`, `any_social_tracking`.

+- #### .well-known/gpc.json Python Script:
+We collect .well-known/gpc.json data after the whole crawl finishes with a separate Python script.
+Start the script using `python3 well-known-collection.py`.
+This script should be run using a California VPN after all eight crawl batches are completed.
+Running this script requires 3 input files: `full-crawl-set.csv`, which is in the repo, `redo-original-sites.csv`, and `redo-sites.csv`.
+The second two files are not found in the repo and should be created for that crawl using [step 5](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/For-lab-members-performing-crawls:#saving-crawl-data-when-crawling-our-8-batch-dataset).
+As explained in `well-known-collection.py`, the output is a csv called `well-known-data.csv` with 3 columns: Site URL, request status, json data as well as an error json file called `well-known-errors.json` that logs all the errors.
+To run this script on a csv file of sites without accounting for redo sites, comment all lines between line 27 and line 40 except for line line 34.

 ## 4. Limitations/Known Issues